Vendor Application & Guide

 If any event participant violates this statement of inclusion, WFNS staff and volunteers have the right to ask that participant to leave.
 WFNS’s full Code of Conduct is available from WFNS staff upon request.

-Satellite event registration is open for Booktoberfest 2025
+Satellite event registration is closed for Booktoberfest 2025

 For literary events held anywhere in Nova Scotia on October 9, 10, 11, or 12, 2025